nopnop2002/esp-idf-wifi-apsta/README.md

 - MAC for WiFi STA mode
 - MAC for WiFi AP mode

-Since it has a STA mode MAC and an AP mode MAC separately, STA mode and AP mode work at the same time.
+Since there are separate STA mode MACs and AP mode MACs, APSTA mode works as both AP and STATION.
-The result is the same whether you configure AP mode and STA mode individually or configure them all at once in APSTA mode.

 # Software requirements
 esp-idf ver4.1 or later.